 If any of those interest you, take the time to browse around Books Online and explore them on your server (a trial version is out for free download!).
 Denis Gobo has a handy query to get all the names of the new DMVs.
 Start looking around and get ready for the upgrades to 2008 coming your way.

 * Required reading for all SQL Server DBAs: A new platform layer in SQL Server 2005 to exploit new hardware capabilities and their trends. back

-One comment on “Browsing SQL Server 2008′s New DMVs”
+One Response to “Browsing SQL Server 2008′s New DMVs”